 Zero Waste Club goes one step further than the other online shops in this list.
 They don’t just sell zero waste items for your home and bathroom, but also offer delivery of packaging free groceries, like pasta, beans, grains, condiments or cereal.
 Zero Waste Club ships UK-wide.

-Ships from London, website
+Ships from London, online shop

 I hope you find this zero waste shopping guide to Glasgow useful and if you have never thought about shopping plastic-free and reducing the amount of single-use plastic in your life, I hope you found it inspiring!